eeevar/marketing-form-functions/README.md

 # marketing-form-functions

 # index.html
 Use the index.html to test changes to your functions.
+Your changes will be live here: https://eeevar.github.io/marketing-form-functions/

 # OOB eventlisteners
 These eventlisteners are OOB from Microsoft with CIJ.
 Use them to trigger your functions as necessary.